destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ```

-Take this code, compile it into a class named GameHelper(already done).
-Drop all three classes (SimpleDotCom, SimpleDotComGame, and GameHelper) into the same directory, and make it your working directory.
+Take this code, compile it into a class named `GameHelper`(already done).
+Drop all three classes (`SimpleDotCom`, `SimpleDotComGame`, and `GameHelper`) into the same directory, and make it your working directory.

 ## Loops, Again